 What is an autonomous vehicle and how will their introduction affect humanity?

-Intellectually, students are pushed outside their comfort zones and operate at a higher capacity.
+Intellectually, learners are pushed outside their comfort zones and operate at a higher capacity.
 They're average becomes exceptional, they're exceptional becomes extraordinary.
 They're extraordinary becomes the innovation that builds a sustainable future.

-What other benefits does it hold for the students?
+What other benefits does it hold for the learners?

 CBL combines STEAM, 21st-Century Skills and Positive Education.

 21st-century skills are the skills required to participate successfully in the global economy.
-Students need to develop the following;
+Learners need to develop the following;

 Collaboration and teamwork.